NotTacoz/jacaranda/content/notes/AE/SPECIALIST/trigonometry.md

 	- so general solution is
 	- $\theta=k 2 \pi + \sin^{-1} (\frac{1}{2})$ or $\theta = (2k+1)\pi - \sin^{-1} (\frac{1}{2})$
 > [!note] dont have to write in this form, but you may see this form in questions!

+- relationship between b and period is that b = 2pi/period for y = cos(bx)